Frequently Asked Questions

 Yes, the PB-PMHPP needs transcripts for every college level course you have taken, including study abroad courses and/or college in high school course work.
-The transcripts must be official, and arrive in a sealed envelope or preferably sent electronically directly from your institution's Registrar to firstname.lastname@example.org.
+The transcripts must be official, and arrive via mail in a sealed envelope or preferably sent electronically directly from your institution's Registrar to firstname.lastname@example.org.

 2. What are your requirements?

-The PB-PMHPP requirements are listed here or on the instruction sheet for the application.
+The PB-PMHPP requirements are listed here.
 Please pay close attention to the deadline.
 We highly recommend not waiting until the last minute to apply.
 Once your file is reviewed, you will be notified whether or not you have been selected to interview.
 If you are selected, you will have a one-on-one interview with the PMHPP Directors, who will evaluate you on your passion and knowledge for your intended area of interest and specific fit for our program.
 They also will discuss your tentative curriculum, master's options, and program expectations, if accepted.
 This is a competive interview process.

 Each applicant's completed file is individually reviewed.
 We are not able to tell you over the phone or in an email what your chances are of getting into the program, so please do not ask.
 The program is quite competitive; Therefore, not only do we encourage early application, but we also encourage all candidates to clearly articulate their goals and desires in the required personal statement (in the supplemental materials) and become familiar with the information available for prospecitve students on the appropriate web pages (eg. AAMC or PAEA).

 4. What classes will I take?

 Each student’s curricular plan is designed uniquely and with consideration of the classes that were taken as an undergraduate.
 If selected to interview, your curriculum options will be discussed at that time to give you a general idea of your curricular plan, if accepted.
 Please see the curriculum page for more information.